 Ellison drew heavy fire for being, in their view, politically disengaged and removed from the collective plight of black America.
-Invisible Man, in its efforts to transcend the confines of racial labeling, was criticized by those who wanted to keep those labels in place and use them as the impetus for political action.
+Invisible Man, in its efforts to transcend racial labeling, was criticized by those who wanted to keep those labels in place and use them as lighting a fire under political action.

 "He's got an amazing lay-up, but he can't spell!"

 "She's a cheerleader—isn't she supposed to be hot?"